The USU Alumni Association and Utah State Athletics are…

 - I accidentally dropped my waitlisted class.
 How do I get back in?

-- May I get on the waiting list for a class that has a time conflict with another course?
+- Why can’t I get on a waiting list for a class that has a lab or recitation?

 - Can I get on the waiting list if it has a time conflict with another class for which I am registered?